Aberdeenshire Coastal Towns Tour - Photo 1

 Aberdeenshire Coastal Towns Tour

-Our first stops will be the villages of Gardenstown and Crovie, located on red sandstone cliffs.
-During the drive, we will enjoy views of the Scottish countryside and learn about the towns' history.
+Our first stops are the villages of Gardenstown and Crovie, located on the red sandstone cliffs.
+We will enjoy views of the Scottish countryside and learn about the villages' history.

-Next, we will visit Pennan, a fishing village with 18th-century origins, known as the setting for the film Local Hero.
-Nearby, we will explore New Aberdour beach, recognized for its caves that served as smuggling hideouts, revealing stories from Aberdeenshire's coastline.
+Next, we will visit Pennan, a fishing village from the 18th century known as the setting for the film Local Hero.
+Nearby is New Aberdour beach, home to caves that were once used for smuggling, revealing stories of Aberdeenshire's coastline.

-Our route includes a stop in Fraserburgh, noted for housing one of Scotland's earliest lighthouses and its history as a castle.
-We will walk through the town, observe its architecture, and visit the bustling seafood port, the largest in the region.
+We will also stop in Fraserburgh, which features one of Scotland's earliest lighthouses and has historical significance as a former castle.
+We will explore the town's architecture and its bustling seafood port, the largest in the region.

-We will continue to Cruden Bay to explore the ruins of New Slains Castle, which dates back to the 16th century and provides insight into the area's history.
+Our journey continues to Cruden Bay, where we will pause to explore the ruins of New Slains Castle, dating back to the 16th century.

 Included